Senior Research Fellow & BRIDGES Scientific Coordinator

 Senior Research Journalist

-José Bautista is Senior Research Journalist specialised on migrations and economy at por Causa.
+José Bautista is a Senior Research Journalist specialised on migrations and economy at por Causa.
 His experience includes media coverage and reporting on the Balkans route, the settlements of Calais and Paris, corruption involving the migration control industry in Europe’s southern border and the impact of migrations in large areas of Spain currently undergoing depopulation.
 He currently collaborates with The New York Times, and has previously worked for Agencia EFE, Folha de São Paulo, La Marea and the Economic Commission for Latina American and the Caribbean.
 He has also published in El Confidencial, Eldiario.es, Le Figaro, El País and Público.
 He holds a Degree in Journalism by the University of Málaga and a double Master’s Degree in Economics and Latin-American International Affairs by the Sorbonne University (Paris 3).

 Vanesa Martín is Communications Coordinator at por Causa.
 She is an anthropologist specialising in international cooperation and human rights.
 She holds a Master’s Degree in International Cooperation from the Carlos III University of Madrid.
 She worked in International Cooperation at the Ministry of Public Health of Ecuador managing the European Cooperation.
 She is a regular columnist in the section Con M de Migraciones powered by Público.es newspaper.
 She has developed her career in the field of communication and the development of strategies, contents and actions to raise awareness and boost social mobilisation in third sector organisations such as Movimiento por la Paz, focusing her work on the analysis of migratory processes and new narratives.